jhotmann/tasker-phone-modes/README.md

 when in the car are just the tip of the iceburg when it comes to Tasker automation.
 This sort of automation can be approached in many different ways and often times leads to repeated steps in multiple tasks and disorganization.

-Over time I have strived to refine my location-based-automation so that it's easy to modify, highly organized, and doesn't use the same steps in multiple tasks.
+Over time I have strived to refine my location-based automation so that it's easy to modify, highly organized, and doesn't use the same steps in multiple tasks.
 I have now also made it universal so that anyone can import my simple profiles and quickly get automating.